 Don't have a costume?
 Not a problem, first get the metro, second, stop in Uruguaiana station and finally, you will find lots of stores to buy your own costume.
 Your costume doesn't have to be very fancy, just be creative and if in doubt add more glitter.

 Rio’s unique Carnaval celebrations revolve around their 12 samba schools.
 Each school has about 3,000-5,000 members and puts on an elaborate show using dancing, percussion, and costumes to tell a story.

 The schools compete in the Sambodromo for pride, honor, and the chance to be recognized internationally for their performance.

 Eight-thousand people fill the stadium to watch the fierce competition unfold.
 Tickets to the Samba School Parades are in high demand and can be very expensive.

-Yes.
-To make a great show, samba schools spend so much money and they get this money from many sides like sponsors, government and also selling a few spaces in the school to everyone participating.
+Everyone!
+To make a great show, samba schools need to spend a lot of money.
+They get this money from sponsors, the government, and also selling a few available spaces in their section of the parade.
 Usually, it's hard to get one of these spaces or can be not so safe, however, Rio Samba Dancer offers a great package for you.